Jeannie Mai Teaches Us to Own Our Truths, Our Faults and How to Face It Till We Make ItĀ

 āItās the way I reacted to [Mama Maiās strictness] that made me mature faster and learn a lot of the lessons that I needed to learn in that time,ā shares Mai. āLife is 10 percent of what happens to you.
 How you react is 90 percent of who you become.ā Fast forward to todayāher playful banter and interactions with Mama Mai often steal the limelight in any setting.

-āI have so much shit to say so it helps to have a digital series like āHello Hunnayā where I can run it and say as much as I damn well want,ā laughs Mai. āI just donāt ever want to shortchange people when I have opinions or something that really helped meā¦ I never want to give you a version that may not hit you as hard as it did for me.ā
+āBecause I donāt ever want to shortchange people when I have opinions or something that really helped me.
+And I never want to give you a version that may not hit you as hard as it did for me.ā

-āThereās a moment where I actually tee off with Anthony Anderson from āblack-ish.ā Let me tell you the most unexpected outcome came out of that,ā she says. āYou should absolutely watch because we have celebrities coming every week and I golf with themā¦ I kinda kill it just so you know.ā
+āThereās a moment where I actually tee off with Anthony Anderson from āblack-ish.ā Let me tell you the most unexpected outcome came out of that,ā she says.

 With all the diverse directions that Mai is constantly being pushed and pulled in, both personally and professionally, the celebrity doesnāt strive for perfection.
-Instead, she focuses her mental energy on recognizing what she wants to improve on, then cultivates her thoughts into action. āOwn whatever it is youāre not great at,ā explains Mai. āThe number one thing for confidence in general is to own the process of becoming what it is you desire.ā
+Instead, she focuses her mental energy on recognizing what she wants to improve on, then cultivates her thoughts into action.

-However, donāt mistake what Mai entails as confidence for faking it. āOne fucked up piece of advice that people used to tell, especially to women in the industry, is to āfake it till you make it,āā she says. āThe fuck are we learning if we fake who weāre supposed to beā¦ I say āface it until you make it, donāt fake it.āā Mai urges women to trust and listen to their intuition because thatās where your power liesāwithin you.
+However, donāt mistake what Mai entails as confidence for faking it. āOne fucked up piece of advice that people used to tell, especially to women in the industry, is to āfake it till you make it,āā she says. āThe fuck are we learning if we fake who weāre supposed to be⦠I say āface it until you make it, donāt fake it.āā Mai urges women to trust and listen to their intuition because thatās where your power liesāwithin you.

 Another message that she constantly reminds her fans is to ākill it with confidence, hunnayyyy.ā Maiās fervor for fashion and unique sense of style have been a constant heartbeat in her career.
-She kills it with confidence on the daily by seeking encouragement in the power of an outfit and the pop of a color, especially on the days that may be harder for her to get out of bed.
+She has confidence daily, finding power in a bold outfit or a pop of colorāeven on tough mornings.

-On lazy days, Maiās feelings will want to dress her in baggy pants, an oversized hoodie and a baseball cap to hide a makeup-less face. āInstead, Iām going to put on a wrap dress thatās a gorgeous fuchsia and a great pair of heels that make me look cute wherever I sit, stand or walk,ā she describes. āWhen I run into a friend and sheās like, āOh my god, I love this color,ā that reaction that Iām receiving because of my energy [thatās generated from the outfit] is being reciprocated works wonders on what I didnāt have by myself.ā
+āWhen I run into a friend and sheās like, āOh my god, I love this color,ā that reaction that Iām receiving because of my energy [thatās generated from the outfit] is being reciprocated works wonders on what I didnāt have by myself.ā

 At a young age, the fashion expert found solace in the colors, cuts and fabrics nestled in her closet where she bore the concept of āWearapy.ā Though fashion, Mai believes that her philosophy behind the practice of āWearapyā offers healing effects on womenās confidence and mood, which can aspire a more purposeful and fulfilling life. āThe outside immediately starts to penetrate the inside when you have an outfit that makes you feel good,ā she states.
 The key is: donāt let your feelings pick out your outfit and donāt let ignorant people dictate your feelings.

-The direction of Maiās professional career wasnāt always clear, but she always knew she wanted to be āin the business of making women feel good about themselves.ā The goal was never to be famous, to achieve consistent screen time or to be celebrated for her personality.
-Maiās goal is to empower āall the sisters (and brothers) out thereā to find their confidence and discover their unique power from within through various life ports.
+The direction of Maiās professional career wasnāt always clear.
+However she always knew she wanted to be āin the business of making women feel good about themselves.ā The goal was never to be famous, to achieve consistent screen time or to be celebrated for her personality.
+Maiās goal is to empower āall the sisters (and brothers) out there.ā She wants to them find confidence and discover their unique power from within through various life ports.
 She shares her story in the hopes of celebrating you and the power within your truth.

 Jeannie Mai